 While the majority of the route is on trail, there are some small stretches on roads or country lanes.
 As such we ask that each competitor wears a small red flashing light on the back of their pack and have this operational during the hours of darkness.
 Alternatives like those integrated into head torches are acceptable.
-The requirement is that it must be bright, red, flashing and visible from behind.
+The requirement is that it must be bright, red, flashing and visible from behind at all times

 Following on from the previous item, we also ask all competitors to ensure there are reflective areas on their outer garments or pack as well.
 This is standard on most items but if yours don’t have them, you can pick up cheap arm bands or similar aimed at cyclists.
 The aim is to make you as visible as possible to other road users.

 You should have a fully charged mobile phone with you at all times, which is switched on so we can contact you if required.
 You should also have both race directors mobile numbers stored within this, details of which will be provided prior to the race.
 If you are planning to use the phone for music or as a GPS tracking device, then we would recommend you also carry a means to charge the phone, such as a small USB charging pack.
-Remember the cold and wet can seriously impact the performance of electronic devices, so consider carrying it close to your body and in a waterproof case is also recommended.
+Remember the cold and wet can seriously impact the performance of electronic devices, so consider carrying it close to your body and in a waterproof case.

 To add to the running adventure, checkpoints will be spaced roughly every 12 – 16 miles along the course.
 You are expected to carry sufficient fluid and food to sustain you between these.
-A minimum of a litre is required but you may want to consider carrying more, depending upon your speed and personal needs.
+A minimum of a 500ml is required but you may want to consider carrying more, depending upon your speed and personal needs.

 As with water (see above) pack sufficient food to ensure you have enough between checkpoints.
 Remember the body burns calories to generate heat, so you may need to carry more than you think.

 Note a bag and not a blanket.